nihiluis/manabound-devlog/scripts/MakingAGameFor5Years.md

 # Looking back on 1825 days of developing Manalord
 ## Intro
 **Exploration (5s)**
-- waking up in the cave
+- waking up in the cave ✅
-  - you wake up as someone weak
+  - subtext: you wake up as someone weak
   - eventually, you grow strong
-- walking on the overworld
+- walking on the overworld ✅
-  - event with a decision
+  - event with a decision ✅
-- walking in Gwent
+- walking in Gwent ✅
-- walking in Rhydaeron
+- walking in Rhydaeron ❌
-- talking to NPC
+- talking to NPC ✅
-- traveling by ship on the overworld
+- traveling by ship on the overworld ✅

 **Looting (5s)**
-- mining
+- mining ✅
-- dig up mound
+- dig up mound ✅
-- forage berry
+- forage berry ✅
-- felling tree
+- felling tree ✅
-- fishing
+- fishing ✅
-- killing chicken
+- killing chicken ✅
-- defeating mobs
+- defeating mobs ✅
-- open chest
+- open chest ✅
-- selling loot at the postbox
+- selling loot at the postbox ✅

 **Battling**
-- building a deck
+- building a deck ❌
-- actual battle footage
+- actual battle footage ❌
-- is not polished enough yet

 **Progression (5s)**
-- crafting big sword and equipping it on gear ui
+- crafting big sword and equipping it on gear ui ❌
-- show genetic traits
+- show genetic traits ✅
-- offer something to the gods, get a modifier
+- offer something to the gods, get a modifier ✅
-- train, debate
+- train, debate ✅

 **Housing (5s)**
-- build crafting station
+- build crafting station ✅
-- place crafting station
+- place crafting station ✅
-- place house, enter house
+- place house, enter house ✅

 ## Hook
 Explore a big sandbox world.
 Get rich, become powerful, build up your character.
 Its a sandbox, so why just one character?
 You can have more and develop every character to your desire